EyasuTeshome/shifttracker/job-search/JSR2-update-and-polish-your-portfolio.md

 - **3 weeks** to go through the review process, because this activity is a module requirement.
 - **2 rounds of reviews only**.
 So, study the coach's feedback carefully and **integrate all changes before re-submitting your portfolio**.

 ❗️ Submit your first version **no later than Wednesday of the week it's due** to have time to go through the necessary rounds of revision.

+Coaches might take up to 3 days to send you their comments and request changes.

 ## Refresher on what makes a good portfolio